The Impostor (Banjo Concerto)

-The Impostor is a concerto for Banjo and Orchestra written by Béla Fleck.
+The Impostor is a concerto for banjo and orchestra written by Béla Fleck.
 Fleck premiered the concerto on September 22, 2011, with the Nashville Symphony (Giancarlo Guerrero conducting) in the Schermerhorn Symphony Center in Nashville.
 It was recorded over the course of three live performances and released on the eponymous album The Impostor.

 The concerto is dedicated to Earl Scruggs, who Fleck lists as his primary inspiration for playing the banjo.

-Instrumentation
+Music

 The concerto is scored for 2 flutes, piccolo, 2 oboes, English horn, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 2 trombones, bass trombone, tuba, tympani, percussion, and strings.